zowe/docs-site/docs/user-guide/mvd-configuration.md

 The log information is written to a file and to the screen.
 (On Windows, logs are written to a file only.)

-#### ZLUX_NODE_LOG_DIR and ZSS_LOG_DIR environment variables
+#### ZWED_NODE_LOG_DIR and ZWES_LOG_DIR environment variables

-To control where the information is logged, use the environment variable *ZLUX_NODE_LOG_DIR*, for the Zowe Application Server, and *ZSS_LOG_DIR*, for ZSS.
+To control where the information is logged, use the environment variable *ZWED_NODE_LOG_DIR*, for the Zowe Application Server, and *ZWES_LOG_DIR*, for ZSS.
 While these variables are intended to specify a directory, if you specify a location that is a file name, Zowe will write the logs to the specified file instead (for example: `/dev/null` to disable logging).

-When you specify the environment variables *ZLUX_NODE_LOG_DIR* and *ZSS_LOG_DIR* and you specify directories rather than files, Zowe will timestamp the logs and delete the older logs that exceed the *ZLUX_NODE_LOGS_TO_KEEP* threshold.
+When you specify the environment variables *ZWED_NODE_LOG_DIR* and *ZWES_LOG_DIR* and you specify directories rather than files, Zowe will timestamp the logs and delete the older logs that exceed the *ZWED_NODE_LOGS_TO_KEEP* threshold.

-#### ZLUX_NODE_LOG_FILE and ZSS_LOG_FILE environment variables
+#### ZWED_NODE_LOG_FILE and ZWES_LOG_FILE environment variables

-If you set the log file name for the Zowe Application Server by setting the *ZLUX_NODE_LOG_FILE* environment variable, or if you set the log file for ZSS by setting the *ZSS_LOG_FILE* environment variable, there will only be one log file, and it will be overwritten each time the server is launched.
+If you set the log file name for the Zowe Application Server by setting the *ZWED_NODE_LOG_FILE* environment variable, or if you set the log file for ZSS by setting the *ZWES_LOG_FILE* environment variable, there will only be one log file, and it will be overwritten each time the server is launched.

-**Note**: When you set the *ZLUX_NODE_LOG_FILE* or *ZSS_LOG_FILE* environment variables, Zowe will not override the log names, set a timestamp, or delete the logs.
+**Note**: When you set the *ZWED_NODE_LOG_FILE* or *ZWES_LOG_FILE* environment variables, Zowe will not override the log names, set a timestamp, or delete the logs.

 If the directory or file cannot be created, the server will run (but it might not perform logging properly).

 ### Retaining logs
 By default, the last five logs are retained.
-To specify a different number of logs to retain, set *ZLUX_NODE_LOGS_TO_KEEP* (Zowe Application Server logs) or *ZSS_LOGS_TO_KEEP* (ZSS logs) to the number of logs that you want to keep.
-For example, if you set *ZLUX_NODE_LOGS_TO_KEEP* to 10, when the eleventh log is created, the first log is deleted.
+To specify a different number of logs to retain, set *ZWED_NODE_LOGS_TO_KEEP* (Zowe Application Server logs) or *ZWES_LOGS_TO_KEEP* (ZSS logs) to the number of logs that you want to keep.
+For example, if you set *ZWED_NODE_LOGS_TO_KEEP* to 10, when the eleventh log is created, the first log is deleted.

 ## Administering the servers and plugins using an API
 You can use a REST API to retrieve and edit Zowe Application Server and ZSS server configuration values, and list, add, update, and delete plugins.
 If an administrator has configured Zowe to [use RBAC](https://docs.zowe.org/stable/user-guide/mvd-configuration.html#applying-role-based-access-control-to-dataservices), they must authorize you to access the endpoints.